edu05/java-katas/src/main/java/kata/bowling/readme.md

 3. If a player throws the 10 pins of a frame with the help of both shots (a spare), the player's next shot counts twice towards the score

 4. If a player spares on the last frame, the player gets another shot to add as a bonus

+5. If a player throws the 10 pins of a frame with one shot (a strike), the player's next two shots count twice towards the score